newcombtech/Technology-Research/Mapping Research.md

 **Pros:**

--   Includes several compelling options for map visuals - including
-    > Point Maps, which look similar to the maps produced in Palladio,
-    > and Story Maps, which more closely resembles the maps produced in
-    > arcGIS.
-Connections Globe is another cool template - visualizes
-    > pathways on a 3D globe.
+-   Includes several compelling options for map visuals - including Point Maps, which look similar to the maps produced in Palladio, and Story Maps, which more closely resembles the maps produced in arcGIS.
+Connections Globe is another cool template - visualizes pathways on a 3D globe.

--   Movement can be incorporated into the maps - i.e. sliding scale
-    > shows how map changes overtime
+-   Movement can be incorporated into the maps - i.e. sliding scale shows how map changes overtime

 **Cons:**

--   According to one review, the public version of Flourish
-    > processes/visualizes data slowly.
-This could potentially be a
-    > hassle given the amount of data we want to visualize.
+-   According to one review, the public version of Flourish processes/visualizes data slowly.
+This could potentially be a hassle given the amount of data we want to visualize.

-## **[Gephi]{.underline}**
+## **Gephi**

 **Description:**